Radio Wey: History

 In recent years, the station have had presenters who have retired or work shifts and this has enabled us to offer daytime programming in addition to evenings and weekends.

-What has made HRW the success it has been for the past 50 years has been the dedication and commitment of the members, all of whom are volunteers.
-There have been many over the period HRW has been operating – some have been with us a short while and some have never left.
-Some have used their training and experience to go on to careers in professional radio and television.

 Programming

 Radio Wey broadcasts 24 hours a day, 365 days a year, with over 85 hours of live programming every week.
 This consists of a mix of request shows [where the presenters have visited the hospital wards and collected request details from the patients and staff], specialist music programmes; news programmes; speech based shows; classic comedy and sport.